 1 Causes Of High Blood Pressure

-What are the causes of high blood pressure?
 The cardiovascular system flexibly adapts to different requirements – for example, heart activity and thus pulse rate and blood pressure change under physical strain.

 Also normal is fluctuations in the daily routine – with peak blood pressure in the morning and the late afternoon and low blood pressure at noon and night.
 For this to work smoothly, there is a sophisticated control system, which is mainly controlled by hormones.